jo/worker-generate-previews/README.md

 You can update the config live so that all future processings will take the new configuration.

+Note that attachment names which starts with a version name, followed by a '/' are ignored.

 _size_ is a expression for imagemagick, so you can do eg. 120x120!, 120x and so on.